interactive-instruments/ol-ogc-api-crud/README.md

     collections: [], // collections that should be available in the editor, currently only the first one is used
     crs: "http://www.opengis.net/def/crs/OGC/1.3/CRS84", // CRS that is used to read and write geometries, changing it only makes sense when the API supports [OGC API - Features - Part 2: Coordinate Reference Systems by Reference](https://docs.opengeospatial.org/is/18-058/18-058.html)
-    styleFunction: undefined, // optional style for the GeoJSON layer },
+    styleFunction: undefined, // optional style for the GeoJSON layer
+    token: undefined, // optional bearer token, adds an authorization header to api requests
+    capabilities: {
+      patch: false, // use PATCH instead of PUT for updates },
+  },
   tools: {
     create: true, // enable creation of new features